neumino/neumino.github.io/movies.md

 ### Jungle Cruise
-*Released on 2021-07-28, vote average 7*
+*Released on 2021-07-28, vote average 8*

 Dr. Lily Houghton enlists the aid of wisecracking skipper Frank Wolff to take her down the Amazon in his dilapidated boat.
-Together, they search for an ancient tree that holds the power to heal.
+Together, they search for an ancient tree that holds the power to heal – a discovery that will change the future of medicine.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/aYSy8guUUV0?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Old
-*Released on 2021-07-21, vote average 6.6*

-A group of families on a tropical holiday discover that the secluded beach where they are staying is somehow causing them to age rapidly – reducing their entire lives into a single day.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/A4U2pMRV9_k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>